IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/RedeployWorkshopEnv.md

-# How to Redeploy a Workshop Environment
+# How to Redeploy a Workshop Environment (Admin Only) feature
 Sometimes an environment in a workshop will need to be redeployed.
 This can be caused ny a failed deployment or a clean environment is required.

 To redeploy an environment: